HarleyCoops/nanochat/MODEL_CARD.md

       value: 0.0854
 ---

+> **Status (Oct 13, 2025 @ 9:45 PM ET):** The 561M-parameter (depth-20) nanochat base model is training on a Lambda 8xH100 80GB node.
+Progress is roughly 1k / 21.4k base-pretraining steps, with completion expected shortly after midnight Eastern (around 04:30 UTC).
+This model card tracks that run and will be updated when checkpoints and final metrics land.

-# nanochat: The Best ChatGPT That $100 Can Buy
+# nanochat: The Best ChatGPT That "about $two-fifty" Can Buy

 <div align="center">
   <img src="https://raw.githubusercontent.com/karpathy/nanochat/master/dev/nanochat.png" alt="nanochat logo" width="400"/>